DmIvanov/DmIvanov.github.io/_posts/2020-09-02-protocol-faces.md

 }
 ```

 We have several screens for different news agencies.
-For each agency we created a dedicated provider-class that conforms to the `NewsProvider`-protocol.
-So it can be injected into the view model and be used as a data source.
+For each agency we create a dedicated provider-class that conforms to the `NewsProvider`-protocol.
+So it can be injected into the view model and can be used as a data source.

 ```swift
 class ReutersNewsProvider: NewsProvider {}